 Cleaning the toilet is one of those chores that you want to get through as quickly as possible.
 Many toilet-bowl cleaners and deodorizers claim that they'll help you do this.
 Some products are truly helpful; some are not.
 Toilet bowls and tanks are usually made of vitreous china, which is nonporous and easy to clean.

-Before you clean your toilet, read the label on your cleaning product to learn its exact chemical makeup and how it should be used.
-Be especially careful never to mix products that contain chlorine bleach with ammonia-base products.
+Before you clean your toilet, read the label on your cleaning product to learn its exact chemical makeup and how you should use it.
+Be especially careful to never mix products that contain chlorine bleach with ammonia-based products.
 Always wear rubber gloves when you work with toilet cleaners.
 Be careful not to allow cleaners to remain in the toilet or to touch other bathroom surfaces.

 Clean and disinfect your toilet bowl with 1/2 cup chlorine bleach.
 Pour it into the bowl, and let it stand for ten minutes.
 Then scrub with the toilet brush and flush.

 Here are some other suggestions for cleaning your toilet quickly and efficiently:

 - Keep a long-handle brush for cleaning toilet bowls.

 - Disposable toilet brushes contain toilet cleaner and can make the job much faster.

 - Caution: Never combine bleach with toilet-bowl cleaners; the mix can release toxic gases.

 - Give your toilet an overnight cleaning by putting 1/4 cup borax in the bowl and letting it sit overnight.
 In the morning, scrub stains away.